mozilla/fxa/features/FxA-70-kpi-dashboards/README.md

 We'll need to:

 * [ ] Get approval from data stewards for this new way of handling data.
-* [ ] Emit new "sequence.begin" activity event from fxa-content-server.
+* [ ] Emit new "flow.begin" activity event from fxa-content-server.
-* [ ] Tunnel seqId and associated metadata through to backend calls in fxa-auth-server, so that it can be emitted on subsequent activity events.
+* [ ] Tunnel flowId and associated metadata through to backend calls in fxa-auth-server, so that it can be emitted on subsequent activity events.
 * [ ] Generate reliable device ids for devices that don't explicitly register themselves with our API.